jina-ai/jina/README.md

 ## License

-If you have downloaded a copy of the GNES binary or source code, please note that Jina's binary and source code are both licensed under the [Apache 2.0](LICENSE).
+If you have downloaded a copy of the Jina binary or source code, please note that Jina's binary and source code are both licensed under the [Apache 2.0](LICENSE).